fylein/fyle-xero-api/README.md

         ```bash
         python3 manage.py create_sql_migration <file-path1>
         ```
-        - Replace `<file-path1>` with the relative path to your SQL file from the project root.
+        - Replace `<file-path1>` with the relative path to your SQL file from the fyle-integrations-db-migrations folder.
         - The migration will always be created in the `internal` app.

         **Example:**